Arachni/arachni/ACKNOWLEDGMENTS.md

 * The `CONTRIBUTORS.md` file.

-Finally, a big thanks to the [RubyMine](http://www.jetbrains.com/ruby/) people for providing their wonderful IDE for free to the Arachni project.
+Finally, a big thanks to the [RubyMine](http://www.jetbrains.com/ruby/) people for providing their wonderful IDE to the Arachni project for free.